NEW FOR IMBOLC, APPLICABLE FROM THEN TO THE SPRING EQUINOX: A SOLO DAY-RETREAT, AVAILABLE FROM THIS LINK.

 It’s a misty time in the southwest of Britain.
 Sometimes the weak sun allows us to sit outside; but elsewhere, and sometimes here, it can be a harsh time, with the snowdrops and catkins seeming merely a faint promise.

-As the word ‘imbolc’, or ‘oimelc’ tells us in its early Irish etymology, the time is ‘milky’, with ewes bearing the the first (white) lambs (those that weren’t born in November).
-In parts of Scotland, women still offer milky porridge to the ocean at this time of light and water.
+As the word ‘imbolc’, or ‘oimelc’ tells us in its early Irish etymology, the time is ‘milky’, with ewes coming into milk and bearing the the first (white) lambs (those that weren’t born in November).
+In parts of Scotland, until recently women still offered milky porridge to the ocean at this time of light and water.

 Nine months on from Beltane, May 1st, and its old midsummer fertility fires, many children, too, would be born at this time.